 It was at this point that I began researching and learning about the impact of food on the body in an attempt to try to understand where their allergies and intolerances came from.
 While doing so, I did not realize that my own issues were plaguing me.
 I was still eating the pastatarian lifestyle with added sweets.
 Until just after my 5th pregnancy.
 In February of 2011, I learned that I had breast cancer.
 But how could that be?
 I was a vegetarian, a runner, I had more than three children (said to reduce your risk of breast cancer), I had nursed them all (said to reduce your risks of breast cancer), and no family history of breast cancer.
 This made no sense to me and yet there it was.
 Now I was very lucky, we caught it at its earliest stages thanks to my intuition of my own body and having a wonderful doctor who trusted my intuition.
 But after a bilateral mastectomy and 7 weeks of radiation, I needed to understand what caused this.
 I needed to get to the root of it.
 That was when a friend dropped off a book that was completely eye-opening to me.
 It started my journey on this path of studying the impact of food on the body.

 After much research, I enrolled in the Institute of Integrative Nutrition and became certified in health and wellness coaching.
 I furthered my education with Dr Josh Axe’s Institute for Nutritional Leaders, and am now enrolled in a Hormone Certification course through the IIN.
 I then went a step further and became a certified personal trainer through the National Academy of Sports Medicine with a speciality in women’s fitness.
-I also read and research a lot to find answers for me, my children, my spouse, and my clients.
+To hone my coaching techniques, I studied and sat for the National Board of Health and Wellness exam and became a NBC-HWC, a national board certified health and wellness coach.
+I continue to read and research to continue to find answers for me, my children, my spouse, and my clients.
 Now I want to share that information with others.
 For weight loss and disease prevention, my hope is to apply what I have learned to help others so they can find their healthy balance through “just klean living well”.